 While some merchant account providers charge you a separate fee to pay for credit card networks, others do not require you to do so.
 Some merchant service providers may ask you for a higher setup fee for your credit card readers while others may offer their equipment at a lower price.

-All in all, the charges for processing credit card payments depend upon the merchant services provider.
+The charges for processing credit card payments depend upon the merchant services provider.
 It is best to shop around and compare fees as well as services before you sign up with a provider.
+This way, you can make sure that you are getting the best deal for your business.

 It also helps to understand the pricing structure of different payment processors.
 These pricing structures include: